 - Back to school supplies, paper, printers, etc., etc., etc.,

 - Everyday living money

-If you are planning on paying for this, how are you going to save?
+If you plan on paying for this, how will you save?
 Will you use the RESP savings vehicle?
 Maybe use your TFSA for extra savings?
-Get your kid to get a job while at school to help out (so they appreciate the cost of their education)?
+Get your kid a job while at school to help out (so they appreciate the cost of their education)?
 Hope to win the lottery?
 Sell a kidney on e-bay?
 All exciting ways to save for the financial onslaught that University costs can be.

 Are you going to have multiple kids at University at the same time?
 That makes saving doubly important (and you better put twice as much away, at least).

 Co-op education for your kid?
 That way, they earn their way through school, and it is less of a burden on you?